fsmv/daemon/README.md

 You can print the example config with `daemon spawn -example_config`.
 Spawn also will create the file if you run it with no arguments (and run portal too).

-You should make the `config.pbtxt` only accessable to root, because anyone who can write it can run arbitrary binaries as any user, also you might have API keys in it so you probably don't want people reading it either.
+You should make the `config.pbtxt` only accessible to root, because anyone who can write it can run arbitrary binaries as any user, also you might have API keys in it so you probably don't want people reading it either.